itaysnir/itaysnir.github.io/_posts/2023-01-06-vulns-dynamic-memory.markdown

 The C specification provides 4 memory allocation functions, all are widely available on multiple platforms.

+CERT C chapter 8 describes the secure coding guidelines for dynamic memory. \
+It can be found [here][cert-c].

 ### malloc

 `malloc(size_t size)` - allocates `size` bytes, returns ptr to the allocated memory chunk.